EricThomson/deepglue/readme.md

 - `import deepglue as dg`
 - Read the docs at https://deepglue.readthedocs.io/en/latest/

 Deep Glue is a rapidly-changing work in progress (pre-alpha).

+ ### Upcoming batches
+- Improved metrics for trained models
+- Visualization of clustering of classes by layer using umap.
+- Visualize features by layer.
+- Add checkpoints during training